To reach the leaders who manage these ministries, please contact the parish office at 330-725-4968.

 To open children’s ears and hearts to the Word of God; to give children experience in different ways of prayer; to explain the signs, celebrations and seasons of the liturgy; and to prepare them to enter the worshipping assembly.

 The CLOW Rite begins at Mass during the Liturgy of the Word in which children in grades kindergarten through grade two are invited to their own worship space (the Loyola Room, downstairs) to experience the Liturgy of the Word at their own level.
 At our parish, children have the choice to participate in CLOW at the 10 a.m.
-Mass.
+Mass, although this ministry can resume only with more volunteers.

-Lay ministers are needed to facilitate, following the detailed guidelines provided each week.
+Lay ministers are needed to facilitate, following detailed guidelines provided each week.
 The CLOW minister proclaims the same readings heard at Mass, worded in the “Lectionary for Children,” then facilitates a short discussion, a Children’s Creed and Prayers of the Faithful, and returns the children upstairs.
-There is also a vital need for an assistant, since there are always two adults with the group at all times.
-Many opportunities for training and workshops are provided here for this very rewarding ministry—sharing your faith experience with our children.
+There is also a vital need for an assistant, since there must always be two leaders with the group at all times.
+Many opportunities for training and workshops are provided here for this very rewarding ministry — sharing your faith experience with our children.

 Ministers are needed to: lead children-focused readings